gbevin/urlencoder/README.md

 Additionally, `java.net.URLEncoder` allocates memory even when no encoding is necessary, significantly impacting performance.
-This library has a negligible performance impact when the string that is passed in doesn't need to be encoded.
+This library has a negligible performance impact when a specified string doesn't need to be encoded.

 Android's [Uri.encode](https://developer.android.com/reference/android/net/Uri#encode(java.lang.String,%20java.lang.String))
-also addresses these issues.
+also addresses these issues, but does not currently support [unicode surrogate pairs](https://learn.microsoft.com/en-us/globalization/encoding/surrogate-pairs).

 ## Examples (TL;DR)